 Step 2: Lay them on a flat surface to mark using chalk where you should cut.
 Go for the length that you are comfortable with.

 Step 3: Take a sharp pair of fabric scissors and slowly cut along one of the drawn chalk lines.

-I’ve seen people wear them after this step, but as for me, I don’t think they look cool.
-That leads us to the next step.
+I’ve seen people wear them after this step, but I don’t think they look fantastic.
+So that leads us to the next step.

 Step 5: Fray the edges.
-If you have pinking shears, you can do steps 4 and 5 at the same time.
+You can do steps 4 and 5 simultaneously if you have pinking shears.
 Alternatively, you can use something firm to brush out any horizontal threads that may remain, such as a metal comb.

 You may also like: How to make a face mask at home